Ed-Whyatt/movie-lounge-ms-3/TESTING.md

 - ### First time user goals

     1. As a First time user, I want to easily navigate to register and then log in when first entering the website application.
-        - As a first time user, i can easily navigate to register.
+        - As a first time user, I can easily navigate to register.
         #### ![text](/documentation/introactive-images/nav.png)
         #### ![text](/documentation/introactive-images/register.png)
-        - As a first time user, i can am redirected to the login in page once registered.
+        - As a first time user, I can am redirected to the login in page once registered.
         #### ![text](/documentation/introactive-images/login.png)
     2. As a First Time User, I want to navigate the website easily and interact with the content.
-        - As a fisrt time user i can easily navigate the website on small and large screens.
+        - As a firsst time user I can easily navigate the website on small and large screens.
         #### ![text](/documentation/introactive-images/nav.png)
         #### ![text](/documentation/introactive-images/nav-small.png)
         #### ![text](/documentation/introactive-images/nav-small-open.png)
-    3. As a first time user i want to easily navigate to search for movies and add them to my list.
+    3. As a first time user I want to easily navigate to search for movies and add them to my list.
-        - As a first time user i can easily navigate to search for movies.
+        - As a first time user I can easily navigate to search for movies.
         #### ![text](/documentation/introactive-images/movie-search.png)
-        - Ass a first time user i can easily add movies to my list.
+        - Ass a first time user I can easily add movies to my list.
         #### ![text](/documentation/introactive-images/movie-results.png)
         #### ![text](/documentation/introactive-images/movie-add.png)
-    4. As a first time user i want to easily navigate to the message board and add a message question or reply to a message.
+    4. As a first time user I want to easily navigate to the message board and add a message question or reply to a message.
-        - As a first time user i can easily add a question in the message board.
+        - As a first time user I can easily add a question in the message board.
         #### ![text](/documentation/introactive-images/add-msg.png)
-        - As a first time user i can easlity add a reply to a question in the message board.
+        - As a first time user I can easlity add a reply to a question in the message board.
         #### ![text](/documentation/introactive-images/msg-reply-btn.png)

 - ### Returning user goals
     1. As a Returning User, I want to edit and delete my messages.
-        - As a returning user i can edit my messages.
+        - As a returning user I can edit my messages.
         #### ![text](/documentation/introactive-images/edit-msg-page.png)
         #### ![text](/documentation/introactive-images/edit-reply-msg.png)
-        - As a returning user i can delete my messages.
+        - As a returning user I can delete my messages.
         #### ![text](/documentation/introactive-images/add-edi-del-msg.png)
         #### ![text](/documentation/introactive-images/del-msg-modal.png)
         #### ![text](/documentation/introactive-images/del-reply-modal.png)

     2. As a Returning User, I want to edit and delete my movie list.
-        - As a returning user i can edit my movies.
+        - As a returning user I can edit my movies.
         #### ![text](/documentation/introactive-images/edit-movie.png)
-        - As a returning user i can delete my movies.
+        - As a returning user I can delete my movies.
         #### ![text](/documentation/introactive-images/movie-info-after.png)
         #### ![text](/documentation/introactive-images/del-movie-modal.png)

     3. As a Returning User, I want to see any new messages.
         - As a returning user i can see any new messages.
         #### ![text](/documentation/introactive-images/add-edi-del-msg.png)
-    4. As a Returning User, I want to see if anyone has replyed to my questions.
+    4. As a Returning User, I want to see if anyone has replied to my questions.
-        - As a returning user i can see any new message replys.
+        - As a returning user I can see any new message replies.
         #### ![text](/documentation/introactive-images/msg-reply-open.png)

 - ### Frequent user goals
     1. As a Frequent user, I want to easily reply to any messages or questions.
-        - As a frequent user i can eeasily reply to any message.
+        - As a frequent user I can easily reply to any message.
         #### ![text](/documentation/introactive-images/msg-reply-open.png)
-        - As a frequent user i can easily reply to any message questions.
+        - As a frequent user I can easily reply to any message questions.
         #### ![text](/documentation/introactive-images/add-edi-del-msg.png)

     2. As a Frequent user, I want to easily edit and delete my movie list.
-        - As a frequent user i can easily edit my movies.
+        - As a frequent user I can easily edit my movies.
         #### ![text](/documentation/introactive-images/edit-movie.png)
-        - As a frequent user i can easily delete my movies.
+        - As a frequent user I can easily delete my movies.
         #### ![text](/documentation/introactive-images/del-movie-modal.png)

     3. As a Frequent user, I want to easily edit or delete any messages or questions.
-        - As a frequent user i can easily edit my messages.
+        - As a frequent user I can easily edit my messages.
         #### ![text](/documentation/introactive-images/msg-reply-open.png)
-        - As a frequent user i can easily edit my message questions.
+        - As a frequent user I can easily edit my message questions.
         #### ![text](/documentation/introactive-images/add-edi-del-msg.png)
-        - As a frequent user i can easily delete my messages.
+        - As a frequent user I can easily delete my messages.
         #### ![text](/documentation/introactive-images/del-msg-modal.png)
-        - As a frequent user i can easily delete my message questions.
+        - As a frequent user I can easily delete my message questions.
         #### ![text](/documentation/introactive-images/del-reply-modal.png)

 - ### End of user goals
     1. As a End of User, I want to delete all my messages and questions.
-        - As a end of user i can delete all my messages.
+        - As a end of user I can delete all my messages.
     2. As a End of User, I want to delete my movie list.
-        - As a end of user i can delete all my movies.
+        - As a end of user I can delete all my movies.

 - ### Admin user goals
     1. As an Admin User, I want access to add questions and edit and delete  all questions on the movie lounge message board.
-        - As an admin user i have access to add questions.
+        - As an admin user I have access to add questions.
         #### ![text](/documentation/introactive-images/add-msg.png)
-        - As an admin user i have full access to edit all questions.
+        - As an admin user I have full access to edit all questions.
-        - As an admin user i have full access to delete all questions
+        - As an admin user I have full access to delete all questions
         #### ![text](/documentation/introactive-images/add-edi-del-msg.png)
-        - As an admin user i have full access to edit all reply messages.
+        - As an admin user I have full access to edit all reply messages.
-        - As an admin user i have full access to delete all reply messages.
+        - As an admin user I have full access to delete all reply messages.
         #### ![text](/documentation/introactive-images/msg-reply-open.png)

     2. As an Admin User, I want access to add movies and edit and delete all users movie lists.
-        - As an admin user i have full access to add a movie.
+        - As an admin user I have full access to add a movie.
         #### ![text](/documentation/introactive-images/movie-add.png)
-        - As an admin user i have full access to edit all user and my movies.
+        - As an admin user I have full access to edit all user and my movies.
         #### ![text](/documentation/introactive-images/edit-movie.png)
-        - As an admin user i have full access to delete all user and my movies.
+        - As an admin user I have full access to delete all user and my movies.
         #### ![text](/documentation/introactive-images/movie-info-after.png)
         #### ![text](/documentation/introactive-images/del-movie-modal.png)

-    3. As an Admin User, I want access to add, edit and delete all categorys and related questions, messages and movie lists.
+    3. As an Admin User, I want access to add, edit and delete all categories and related questions, messages and movie lists.
-        - As an admin user i have full access to add categorys.
+        - As an admin user I have full access to add categorys.
         #### ![text](/documentation/introactive-images/add-cat.png)
         #### ![text](/documentation/introactive-images/add-a-cat.png)
-        - As an admin user i have full access to edit all categorys and questions, messages and movie lists.
+        - As an admin user I have full access to edit all categorys and questions, messages and movie lists.
         #### ![text](/documentation/introactive-images/edit-cat.png)
-        - As an admin user i have full access to delete all categorys and related questions, messages and movie lists.
+        - As an admin user I have full access to delete all categorys and related questions, messages and movie lists.
         #### ![text](/documentation/introactive-images/add-cat.png)
         #### ![text](/documentation/introactive-images/del-cat.png)